Kicked-Up Creole Sausage Balls Recipe

 - After the sausage and biscuit mix is combined, add in the shredded cheddar cheese.
 Mix until evenly distributed.

-- Divide the mixture using a Tbsp or small cookie scoop.
+- Divide the mixture using a tablespoon or small cookie scoop.
 Roll the mixture into bite size balls and place onto the cookie sheet 1-inch apart.

 - Bake for 22-25 minutes or until golden.